Introduction

 New Videos documenting experiences with ELRs from Vail, CO and Yarmouth, ME!

-Two new videos have been released as of April, 2024.
+Two new videos were released in April, 2024.
 They document the story of ELRs in two communities - Vail, CO and Yarmouth, ME.
 They feature town leaders, law enforcement, advocates, and citizens that simply like to walk.
 Click here to access the videos.

-Two new videos have been released as of April, 2024.
+Two new videos were released in April, 2024.
 They document the story of ELRs in two communities - Vail, CO and Yarmouth, ME.
 They feature town leaders, law enforcement, advocates, and citizens that simply like to walk.
 Click here to access the videos.

 ELRs are Shared Roadways